dhabersack/islovely.co/_courses/standard-ml-for-beginners.md

 ---
 title: Standard ML for Beginners
-excerpt: Learn the concepts behind functional programming using SML/NJ.
-(Currently only available in 🇩🇪 German.)
+excerpt: "Learn the concepts behind functional programming using SML/NJ.
+(Currently only available in :de: German.)"
 videos: 18
 hours: 9¼
 cta: More SML please!